enercoop/pretender-plus/README.md

 ## Configuration

-Pretender is super flexible.
+Pretendest is super flexible.
 You can change the names of methods and even impersonate multiple roles at the same time.
 Here’s the default configuration.

 ```ruby
 impersonates :user,